Trump ramps up DeSantis attack in Waco, saying he wept and begged for endorsement

 Mr Trump said that Mr DeSantis won him over by criticising the investigation into Russian meddling into the 2016 presidential election and claims that Mr Trump’s campaign colluded with Russia.

-“He fought a little bit just a little bit on impeachment hoax number one impeachment, hoax number two, meaning on television, because I didn't know him very well,” he said.
+“He fought a little bit, just a little bit, on impeachment hoax number one, impeachment hoax number two, meaning on television, because I didn't know him very well,” he said.
 Mr Trump added that Mr DeSantis begged for the endorsement.

 “I said let’s give it a shot Ron,” he said.
 “I endorsed him. he became like a rocket ship.
 Within one day the race was over.”